MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/refresh-templates.md

 Set-RMSTemplate -Identity "<name or GUID of the template>" -Type Archived
 ```

-## Office 2016,  Office 2013, and RMS sharing application for Windows: How to force a refresh for a changed custom template
+## Office 2016, Office 2013, Azure Information Protection client, and RMS sharing application for Windows: How to force a refresh for a changed custom template
-By editing the registry on the computers running Office 2016, Office 2013, or the Rights Management (RMS) sharing application for Windows, you can change the automatic schedule so that changed templates are refreshed on computers more frequently than their default value.
+By editing the registry on the computers running Office 2016, Office 2013, the Azure Information Protection client or the Rights Management (RMS) sharing application for Windows, you can change the automatic schedule so that changed templates are refreshed on computers more frequently than their default value.
 You can also force an immediate refresh by deleting the existing data in a registry value.

 > [!WARNING]
 > If you use the Registry Editor incorrectly, you might cause serious problems that might require you to reinstall the operating system.
 Microsoft cannot guarantee that you can solve problems that result from using the Registry Editor incorrectly.
 Use the Registry Editor at your own risk.